DEFRA/ffc-jenkins-pipeline-library/README.md

 | notifySlackBuildFailure | notifySlack.buildFailure |
 | replaceInFile | utils.replaceInFile |
 | getCommitMessage | utils.getCommitMessage |
-The parameters taken by the function haven't changed, just the location.

 ### Following build procedure is deprecated and will be removed in v5.0.0
 Register the library as a global pipeline library in the Jenkins Global Configuration.